docmhvr/Youtube_Data_Analytics/README.md

 # Youtube Data Analytics

 This repository contains the code and documentation for a project that performs data analytics on Youtube analytics data.
 The project involves setting up a data pipeline using AWS services to process, transform, and visualize Trending YouTube Video Statistics data.
-Data is sourced from the Kaggle dataset, "Trending YouTube Video Statistics," collected using the Trending YouTube Video Scraper that scrapes the most relevant information from videos that are currently trending on YouTube in a specified set of countries.
+Data is sourced from the Kaggle dataset, [Trending YouTube Video Statistics](https://www.kaggle.com/datasets/datasnaek/youtube-new/data), collected using the Trending YouTube Video Scraper that scrapes the most relevant information from videos that are currently trending on YouTube in a specified set of countries.

 ## Features